'Only Trump earns more': Mexico president flays supreme court

 Lopez Obrador has hit out at the court since it said it would freeze the pay cuts, pending a review.

-“I have no doubt that they’re the best paid public servants in the world,” the 65-year-old told a regular morning news conference on Tuesday, repeating his claim that Mexico’s judges earn 600,000 pesos a month.
+“I have no doubt that they’re the best paid public servants in the world,” the 65-year-old told a regular morning news conference on Tuesday, repeating that Mexico’s judges earn 600,000 pesos ($29,619) a month.
 Last week, before the court ruling, he described such a salary as tantamount to “corruption” in Mexico.

 “With all due respect, only Donald Trump earns more than the president of the supreme court,” he added.

-On Twitter, the Supreme Court dismissed his figures as not “remotely” in line with the facts.
+On Twitter, the Supreme Court on Monday dismissed his figures as not “remotely” in line with the facts.

+It was not immediately clear from publicly available sources exactly how much pay and benefits the judges receive.

+According to figures in the 2018 budget, justices appointed before a 2009 law was passed, lowering the judges pay, were entitled to gross compensation - including various benefits - worth about 578,000 pesos a month.

-After Trump was elected U.S. president in November 2016, he pledged to give up his presidential salary of $400,000 per year before tax.
+After Trump was elected U.S. president in November 2016, he pledged to give up his presidential salary of $400,000 per year before taxes.

 According to the U.S. Federal Judicial Center, the salary of the Chief Justice of the U.S. Supreme Court was $267,000 as of Jan.
 1, 2018 and Associate Justices of the court, $255,300.